Konic-NLP/OOAD-project/README.md

 The link to the document that describes the changes from 2.0 to 2.1 of our UML:
 [UML Documentation3](https://docs.google.com/document/d/1SlzilDsgJlP43i0qHNBBo2lF20u1aGkEvNOy1AfkgkM/edit?usp=sharing)<br>

+* we ddin't make any modifications on the UML 3.0 version while we draw the UML for the pattern which was implemented in the Project 4 specifically below*

 ## Regarding the Design Patterns
 1. Strategy  <br>